tchapi/davis/README.md

 > cd docker && docker-compose -f docker-compose-sqlite.yml up -d
 > ```

+> [!IMPORTANT]
+>
-**⚠ Do not forget to run all the migrations the first time you run the container** :
+> ⚠ Do not forget to run all the database migrations the first time you run the container :
+>

-    docker exec -it davis sh -c "APP_ENV=prod bin/console doctrine:migrations:migrate --no-interaction"
+>     docker exec -it davis sh -c "APP_ENV=prod bin/console doctrine:migrations:migrate --no-interaction"

+> [!WARNING]
-> **Warning**
+>
 > For SQLite, you must also make sure that the folder the database will reside in AND the database file in itself have the right permissions!
 You can do for instance:
 > `chown -R www-data: /data` if `/data` is the folder your SQLite database will be in, just after you have run the migrations